-No basis exists under either § 314(a) or § 325(d) for discretionary denial, as explained below.
+No basis exists under either §314(a) or §325(d) for discretionary denial, as explained below.

-A. § 314(a)
+A. §314(a)

-The '880 patent has never been asserted in any litigation.
+The '149 patent has never been asserted in any litigation.

-B. § 325(d)
+B. §325(d)

 The Board assesses § 325(d) issues under the two-part Advanced Bionics framework: (1) whether the same or substantially the same art was previously presented to the Office, and if so (2) whether Petitioner has demonstrated that the Examiner erred in a manner material to the patentability of challenged claims.
 Advanced Bionics, LLC v.
 Med-El Elektromedizinische Geräte GMBH, IPR2019-01469, Paper 6 at 8 (PTAB Feb.
-13, 2020) (precedential as to § III.C.5, first paragraph) ("Advanced Bionics").
+13, 2020) (precedential as to § III.C.5, first paragraph).
 Examples of "material error" could be "misapprehending or overlooking specific teachings of the relevant prior art where those teachings impact patentability of the challenged claims" or misapplying the law in a material way.
 Id. at 8-9 n.9.

-This Petition should be instituted in light of the Advanced Bionics framework and the art and arguments presented during prosecution of the '880 patent and its child '189 patent.
+This Petition should be instituted in light of the Advanced Bionics framework and the art and arguments presented during prosecution of the '149 patent and its child '189 patent.
 Part (1) of the framework is not satisfied because the Examiner did not consider critical art and arguments relied on in this Petition.
 To the extent certain art or arguments were considered, Part (2) is satisfied because the Examiner materially erred by overlooking specific teachings of the prior art, accepting without challenge Alexion's incorrect characterizations of the art; and by misapplying the law with respect to secondary considerations for non-obviousness.

-1. Evaluation of Art and Arguments During '880 Prosecution
+1. Evaluation of Art and Arguments During '149 Prosecution

-Part (1) of the Advanced Bionics framework is not satisfied because the arguments and evidence presented herein were not before the Examiner during '880 prosecution, and therefore, do not constitute "the same or substantially the same prior art or arguments" under §325(d).
-During '880 prosecution, the Examiner rejected the claims over the Hillmen 2004, Evans, Appel, or Wang references, and cited disclosures of Evans and Thomas for eculizumab sequence information.
-(EX1002, 1222-26.)
-Although Evans and Wang were cited in the rejections, this Petition presents those key references in a different light.
-Petitioner also combines Evans with Tacken, Bell, Bowdish, and Mueller PCT, which teaches the IgG2/IgG4 constant domain of eculizumab, i.e., the very domain that Alexion argued was the "unique heavy chain" missing in the prior art.
-(EX1002, 418.)
-The Examiner did not evaluate the combinations or the arguments presented in this Petition regarding these references during prosecution.
-(See supra VIII.C-H.) Thus, Petitioner's arguments with respect to Evans and Wang are not the same or substantially the same as those considered by the Examiner.
+Part (1) of the Advanced Bionics framework is not satisfied because the arguments and evidence presented herein were not before the Examiner during '149 prosecution, and therefore, do not constitute "the same or substantially the same prior art or arguments" under §325(d).
+During '149 prosecution, the Examiner rejected the claims over the Hillmen, Appel, or Wang references, and cited disclosures of Evans and Thomas for eculizumab sequence information.
+(EX1002, 1079-81.)
+Although Evans was cited in a rejection, this Petition presents that key reference in a different light.
+Petitioner also combines Evans with Tacken, Bell, Bowdish, and Mueller PCT, which teach the IgG2/IgG4 constant domain of eculizumab.
+The Examiner did not evaluate this combination or the arguments presented in this Petition regarding these references during prosecution.
+(See supra VIII.C-E.) Thus, Petitioner's arguments with respect to Evans are not the same or substantially the same as those considered by the Examiner.

-Part (1) also does not apply to Tacken and Mueller PCT because they are new references that were not identified anywhere during '880 prosecution.
+Part (1) also does not apply to Tacken and Mueller PCT because they are new references that were not identified anywhere during '149 prosecution.
 Tacken, published in 2005, discloses that eculizumab has the IgG2/G4 constant domain.
 (See supra VIII.A.4.)
 Mueller PCT provides the complete sequence for IgG2/G4 constant domain.
-Grounds 2-5 in this Petition rely on Tacken and Mueller PCT as primary references.
-(See supra VIII.D-G.) And for Ground 6, Tacken and Mueller PCT inform the state of the art and a POSA's knowledge regarding the eculizumab sequence as of March 2007.
-(See supra VIII.H.)
+Grounds 2 and 3 in this Petition rely on Tacken and Mueller PCT as primary references.
+(See supra VIII.D-E.) And for Ground 4, Tacken and Mueller PCT inform the state of the art and a POSA's knowledge regarding the eculizumab sequence as of March 2007.
+(See supra VIII.F.)